juliakloiber/superrr/_posts/superrr-lab-blog/2023-04-06-beyond-the-surface-deconstructing-afrofuturisms.md

 <p>Structural racism and other forms of discrimination, such as discrimination against gender identity, sexual orientation, class, among others, have been a pervasive problem in society and consequently, also in digital spaces.
 The oppression of Black people and other racialised people is directly translated from the physical to the digital.
-In the age of Social Media, It is often times Black people that set trends in the way we communicate online (cf. <a href="https://www.researchgate.net/publication/265828408_Black_Twitter_Racial_Hashtags_Networks_and_Contagion">Black Twitter</a>, Memes, <a href="https://escholarship.org/uc/item/91d9k96z">Digital Blackface</a>).
+In the age of Social Media, it is often times Black people that set trends in the way we communicate online (cf. <a href="https://www.researchgate.net/publication/265828408_Black_Twitter_Racial_Hashtags_Networks_and_Contagion">Black Twitter</a>, Memes, <a href="https://escholarship.org/uc/item/91d9k96z">Digital Blackface</a>).
 However, Black people in digital spaces are often under- and misrepresented.
 Unsurprisingly, it is often times Black and racialised people who are targets of hate speech and misinformation on Social Media, further perpetuating harmful attitudes and behaviours against them.
 [7][8]